-Summary of Income Included and Excluded by Person Live-in aides Income from all sources is excluded [24 C.F.R. § 5.609(c)(5)].
-Foster child or foster adult Income from all sources is excluded [24 C.F.R. § 5.609(c)(2)].
-Head, spouse, or co-head All sources of income not specifically excluded by the Other adult family members regulations are included.
-Children under 18 years of age Employment income is excluded [24 C.F.R. § 5.609(c)(1)].
+Summary of Income Included and Excluded by Person Live-in aides Income from all sources is excluded [24 C.F.R. § 5.609(b)].
+Foster child or foster adult Income from all sources is excluded [24 C.F.R. § 5.609(b)(4)].
+Head, spouse, or co-head Other adult family members All sources of income not specifically excluded by the regulations are included.
+Children under 18 years of age Employment income is excluded [24 C.F.R. § 5.609(b)(3)].
 All other sources of income, except those specifically excluded by the regulations, are included.
-Full-time students 18 years of age or older (not head, spouse, or co-head) Employment income above \$480/year is excluded [24 C.F.R. § 5.609(c)(11)].
+Full-time students 18 years of age or older (not head, spouse, or co-head) Employment income above \$480/year is excluded [24 C.F.R. § 5.609(c)(i)].
 All other sources of income, except those specifically excluded by the regulations, are included.